 The Board is accountable to the shareholders for leadership and control of the Company and is collectively responsible for promoting the success of the Company and its businesses by directing and supervising the Company's affairs.
-The Board focuses on overall corporate strategies and policies with particular attention paid to the financial performance and sustainable development of the Group.
+The Board focuses on overall corporate strategies and policies with particular attention paid to the development and financial performance of the Group.